HOME > MANCHESTER PRIDE INVESTIGATION

 Eventually it came to light that Manchester Europride didn't even have its own business accounts.
 It shared them with Marketing Manchester -- the tourist board.

-Figures for the number of tickets sold each year are almost impossible to come by, probably because much of the overhyped publicity would be blown out of the water if they were in the public domain.
+Until recently, figures for the number of tickets sold each year were almost impossible to come by, perhaps because they knew that much of the overhyped publicity (every year is the 'best ever' we're told) would be blown out of the water if this information was in the public domain.

 In addition, Manchester Europride received money from advertisers, sponsors and donations which also went on the running costs of the event.